oOoAndroidoOo/ESP32_Victron_Modbus/examples/Registerlist.md

 The register names used here are freely selectable and are only used for comparison with the Victron register list.

-# For example, you can also assign your own name for:
+# For example, you can also assign your own Registername for:
 X(System_PV_AC_coupled_on_output_L1, 808, 100, convertNone, 0)

-# You can also assign a custom name. e.g.
+# You can also assign a custom Registername. e.g.
 X(PV__L1_Out, 808, 100, convertNone, 0)

+# Please note that depending on the configuration of the Victron devices, not all registers contain data

 #define REGISTER_LIST                                             \
   X(System_PV_AC_coupled_on_output_L1, 808, 100, convertNone, 0)         \